 Pandemic’s Impact on Diamonds

 I’ve been thinking about the pandemic’s affect on the diamond industry.
-As an independent, private fine jeweler whose focus is on the interests of my customers (not the jewelry industry), I think its time to consider alternatives to natural diamonds as an option for fine jewelry.
+As an independent, private fine jeweler whose focus is on the interests of my customers (not the jewelry industry), I want to educate you on the alternatives to natural earth diamonds in case it is an alternative you’re thinking about.

 Earth grown diamonds are still my #1 preference, especially for an engagement ring.
-But during this time, the bottom line is that many cannot afford the high cost of a natural diamond.
+But not everyone can afford the high cost of a natural diamond.

 Best Alternatives to Diamonds